Updated Sept 22,2017

 1. More money

-The prospective of additional income is arguably the biggest draw for most first-time landlords.
+The prospect of additional income is arguably the biggest draw for most first-time landlords.
 Many times the income that you generate from rent covers mortgage, property tax, and even insurance.
 And with companies that embrace sharing communities, you can rent out your home while you travel — and fund your travels with that rental income.
 So even if you don’t want to become a full-time landlord, you can still do it part-time.

 But remember that even if you’re just renting out your home for the weekend, you’re considered a landlord.
 And as a landlord, there are some legal documents that every landlord needs to ensure that you stay protected.